 The NCG Committee will consider director candidates recommended by stockholders.
 The NCG Committee does not intend to alter the manner in which it evaluates candidates, based on whether the candidate was recommended by a stockholder.
-Stockholders who wish to recommend individuals for consideration by the NCG Committee must do so by delivering a written recommendation to the NCG Committee at the following address: 3611 Valley Centre Drive, Suite 300, San Diego, California 92130.
-Each submission must set forth: the name and address of the stockholder on whose behalf the submission is made; the number of our shares that are owned beneficially by such stockholder as of the date of the submission; the full name of the proposed candidate; a description of the proposed candidate's business experience for at least the previous five years; complete biographical information for the proposed candidate; and a description of the proposed candidate to be considered for nomination for the 2019 Annual Meeting of Stockholders, the written communication must be received no earlier than February 6, 2019 and no later than by March 8, 2019.
+Stockholders who wish to recommend individuals for consideration by the NCG Committee must do so by delivering a written recommendation to the NCG Committee at the following address: c/o Corporate Secretary, Acadia Pharmaceuticals Inc., 12830 El Camino Real, Suite 400, San Diego, California 92130.
+Each submission must set forth: the name and address of the stockholder on whose behalf the submission is made; the number of our shares that are owned beneficially by such stockholder as of the date of the submission; the full name of the proposed candidate; a description of the proposed candidate's business experience for at least the previous five years; complete biographical information for the proposed candidate; and a description of the proposed candidate's qualifications as a director.
+For the proposed candidate to be considered for nomination for the 2023 Annual Meeting of Stockholders, the written communication must be received no earlier than February 7, 2023 but no later than March 9, 2023.